datahub-project/datahub/metadata-ingestion/source_docs/druid.md

 - List of databases, schema, and tables
 - Column types associated with each table

-**Note** It is important to define a explicitly define deny schema pattern for internal druid databases (lookup & sys) if adding a schema pattern otherwise the crawler may crash before processing relevant databases.
-This deny pattern is defined by default but is overriden by user-submitted configurations
+**Note**: It is important to explicitly define the deny schema pattern for internal Druid databases (lookup & sys) if adding a schema pattern.
+Otherwise, the crawler may crash before processing relevant databases.
+This deny pattern is defined by default but is overriden by user-submitted configurations.

 ```yml
 source: